cagov/design-system/components/page-alert/readme.md

 ### Other dependencies

-This component is uses icons from the [CAGov font library](https://template.webstandards.ca.gov/sample/icon-fonts.html).
-Please include the font library in your project to ensure the icons appear.
+This component uses icons from the [CAGov font library](https://template.webstandards.ca.gov/sample/icon-fonts.html).
+Include the font library in your project to ensure the icons appear.

 ## Accessibility